bhogend1/sic1/README.md

 webuse nlswork, clear
 keep
 ```
 * Write a program that exports the coefficients and standard errors from an OLS and a fixed-effects regression to Excel.
-The user should be able to specify one dependent variable, one independent variable, and one group identifier (e.g. individual).
+The user should be able to specify one dependent variable, one independent variable, and one group identifier.
 * Rewrite the program.
-It should bootstrap the difference between the OLS and the fixed-effects regression coefficient, and export the difference and the bootstrap standard error of the difference to Excel.
+It should bootstrap the difference between the OLS and the fixed-effects regression coefficient, and export the coefficient and bootstrap standard error of the difference to Excel.
 You can achieve this by embedding the program into another program.